sven-straubinger/instagrab-node/CASESTUDY.md

 ### Question 3: What are your thoughts on nesting using a CSS pre-processor?

-Nesting helps, to write maintainable and clean CSS rules with focus on readability and less complexity by avoiding redundancy.
-But one has to be careful about the depth of nesting: a high level of nested structures genereates larger CSS files.
+Nesting helps, to write maintainable and clean CSS rules with a focus on readability and less complexity by avoiding redundancy.
+But one has to be careful about the depth of nesting: a high level of nested structures generates larger CSS files.
 This increases download time as well as rendering/painting within the browser.
-Furthermore, a high level of nested structures contradicts the prinicple of global and universal CSS rules.
+Furthermore, a high level of nested structures contradicts the principle of global and universal CSS rules.

 ---

 ### Question 4: What is your preferred toolset when building a React app?
-* Node
 * SCM like Git
+* Node.js
 * npm with Browserify / Watchify / Babelify for JSX
 * Sublime3
 * Google Chrome with React Developer Tools